nathaliedpettersson/Slutprojekt-JS3-ReactCinema/README.md

 ## Inlämningsuppgift3-ReactCinema

-This is a school project where the assignment was to create a "Movie App" where a user can register, log in and then add movies in their accounts.
-If you are logged in, you should be able to delete your own added movies.
+This is a school project where the assignment was to create a "Movie App" where users can register, log in, and add movies to their accounts.
+If logged in, you should be able to delete your added movies.

-Project is developed in React and JavaScript and the following is implemented:
+The project is developed in React and JavaScript and the following is implemented:

 - Class Component with State
 - Stateless function component with Hooks